ISNIT0/AndroidLogAssert/README.md

 # AndroidLogAssert
-Log Assertion Library for use with Android Espresso tests
+Log Assertion Library/Module for use with Android Espresso tests

 ## What is this?
 Logs are rarely tested.
 This libarary makes testing log statements slightly easier by dealing with the plumbing for you.